dhmmasson/testDrivenDevelopment/Pandora-»-Instructions.md

 ![alt text](./images/phases.png "Phases illustration")
 > _Fig.
 1 Illustration of flight phases simple heuristic in our project.
  Top: Flight path.
  Middle: Yaw values.
 A green line indicates the beginning of a plateau.
-A red line indicates the end of a plateaux.
+A red line indicates the end of a plateau.
 (Note that the green and red lines in the middle are merged on this example)
  Bottom: Yaw derivative values_

 ### Algorithm